-The key is to drink moderately since heavy drinking negates this effect.
-(6)
+The key to boosting endorphins with alcohol is to drink moderately since heavier drinking negates the positive effect.

-While chocolate and spicy foods directly cause a flood of endorphins, there’s evidence that, in general, eating any foods you enjoy stimulates the release of some endorphins.
-(7)
+While chocolate and spicy foods directly cause a flood of endorphins, there’s evidence that eating any food you enjoy stimulates the release of some endorphins.

-Besides food, there are other lifestyle choices that increase endorphins and most are a lot easier than strenuous exercise.
+Besides eating endorphin-boosting foods, there are other lifestyle choices that increase endorphins.

-Many of these share a common thread of connection with others and with nature.
+Many of these are associated with happiness and share the common thread of a connection, with others and with nature.

 Laugh Yourself Happy

-The average child laughs 300 times per day while adults laugh a paltry five times.
-(9)
+The average child laughs 300 times per day.

-And that’s to our detriment since laughter, as they say, is the best medicine.
+And that’s to our detriment since laughter, as they say, is good medicine.

-One way laughter works to reduce pain, boost your immune system, and increase happiness is by boosting levels of endorphins.
-(10)
+One of the ways in which laughter reduces pain, boosts your immune system, and increases happiness is by boosting levels of endorphins.

-Surprisingly, even the anticipation of expected hilarity, such as settling down to watch a funny movie, increases endorphins.
-(13)
+Surprisingly, even the anticipation of expected hilarity, such as settling down to watch your favorite sitcom, increases endorphins.

 I promised that you wouldn’t have to exercise to increase endorphin production — and you don’t!

-But sitting all day is mind numbing and unhealthy, so you should do some exercise anyway.
+But sitting all day is mind-numbing and unhealthy, so you should get some exercise anyway.